Blackhawk Network helps brands better serve their customers. Okta ensures those connections are secure.

 Looking beyond B2B

 Since its inception, Blackhawk Network has also been a B2C company.
 “From a B2C standpoint, Blackhawk Network’s customers are people like you and me who will want to buy a gift card.
 From a B2B standpoint, Blackhawk Network customers are partners who want to provide gift cards to people like you and me,” says Bolina.

-Generally, the company’s B2C digital markets and platforms have been too decentralized to require identity solutions; after all, those individual customers don’t have access to Blackhawk Network’s data or apps.
+Generally, the company’s B2C digital markets and platforms have been too decentralised to require identity solutions; after all, those individual customers don’t have access to Blackhawk Network’s data or apps.
 However, as the company continues to develop their digital commerce and service offerings, there may be opportunities for ordinary customers to create accounts and access a greater variety of branded value products through Blackhawk Network.
 These changes would create the need for a customer identity solution that protects the personal information users trust the company with.

 “Blackhawk Network is best known for its ability to connect brands with consumers,” says Bolina.
 “Over the next three years, Blackhawk's focus will be on deploying another digital transformation—to unify our platforms and the services that we've acquired over the past few years and turn it into something that is global in nature for all of our different consumers and partners across the world.”

 Based in the San Francisco Bay Area, Blackhawk Network is a multinational corporation with over 35 offices worldwide and commercial operations in over 25 countries.
-The company specializes in delivering products and services on behalf of leading brands: they began with gift cards in grocery stores in 2001, and have continued to reinvent third-party retailing in both B2B and B2C industries while growing their digital and retail business.
+The company specialises in delivering products and services on behalf of leading brands: they began with gift cards in grocery stores in 2001, and have continued to reinvent third-party retailing in both B2B and B2C industries while growing their digital and retail business.